 The 8 Best Vitamin D Supplements For Immunity, Bone Health & More*

-Vitamin D is a big topic right now—and considering an alarming 41% of American adults1 meet the criteria for insufficiency (meaning they have levels lower than 30 ng/ml) and 93% of U.S. adults aren't even getting 400 IU of this essential fat-soluble vitamin from their daily diet, it's well-deserving of the attention.
+And considering an alarming 41% of American adults1 meet the criteria for insufficiency (meaning they have levels lower than 30 ng/ml) and approximately 92% of men and more than 97% of women aren't even getting 400 IU2 of this essential fat-soluble vitamin from their daily diet, it's well-deserving of the attention.

 The thing is, though, that all vitamin D supplements are not created equal.
 In fact, they're far from it.

 Here are our top picks for getting the high-quality vitamin D you need (and in ample amounts) from your supplement routine.

 - It helps regulate the production of thyroid hormones4.*

 - During pregnancy, it promotes better maternal and infant outcomes5 related to bone density, immune function, fetal growth, maternal metabolic health, and more.*

 - It supports immunity, promoting white blood cell function6, helping the immune system adapt to and ward off threats7, and more.*